go-kivik/kivik/README.md

 still wanted a unified driver infrastructure.

 3. I want an unambiguous, open source license.
 This software is released under the Apache 2.0 license.
-See the included LICENSE.md file for details.
+See the included LICENSE.txt file for details.

 4. I wanted the ability to mock CouchDB connections for testing.
 This is possible with the `sql` / `sql/driver` approach by implementing a mock driver, but was